Sindex42/orthogonal-quest/README.md

 As a user
 So I know who I control
 I would like to be able to move the hero orthogonally

 As a user
+So I can control my hero
+I would like to be able to move one tile at a time

+As a user
 So I know what I’m up against